cheminfo/eln-docs/docs/30_structural_analysis/mass/40_mf-from-monoisotopic-mass/README.md

 Therefore we have recalculated the molecular formula, monoisotopic mass, charge and molecular weight from the provided molfile.
 This allows us to have very accurate monoisotopic mass that also deals with isotopes.

-Please note that for the calculation of the monoisotopic mass we didn’t consider the charge !
+Please note that for the calculation of the monoisotopic mass we did not consider the charge.

 NB: only stable isotopes are considered!